F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 X. Retaliation Prohibited

-Retaliation against any person for reporting or complaining of Discrimination and/or Harassment, assisting or participating in the investigation of a complaint of Discrimination and/or Harassment, or enforcing University Policies with respect to Discrimination and/or Harassment is strictly prohibited.
-Overt or covert acts of reprisal, interference, restraint, penalty, discrimination, intimidation or harassment against an individual or group for exercising rights or performing duties under these Procedures will be subject to appropriate and prompt disciplinary or remedial action.
+Retaliation against any person for reporting or complaining of Discrimination, Harassment and/or Hazing, assisting or participating in the investigation of a complaint of Discrimination, Harassment, and/or Hazing, or enforcing University Policies with respect to Discrimination, Harassment and/or Hazing is strictly prohibited.
+Overt or covert acts of reprisal, interference, restraint, penalty, discrimination, intimidation, or harassment against an individual or group for exercising rights or performing duties under these Procedures will be subject to appropriate and prompt disciplinary or remedial action.

 XI.
 Appeal